hunner/openstack-deploy/README.md

 ```

 To set the password (note it matches the entry in osdeploy).
 Apply the configuration again, and
-your setup should be complete.
+your setup database should be complete.

+# Chapter 3: Keystone

+Every other OpenStack project depends upon the Keystone as both an identity service
+and a service catalog for all of the OpenStack system.